ZoneMinder/zoneminder/docs/api.rst

   Invalid Signature

 Don't be surprised.
-JWT tokens are not meant to be encrypted.
+JWT tokens, by default, are `not meant to be encrypted <https://softwareengineering.stackexchange.com/questions/280257/json-web-token-why-is-the-payload-public>`__.
 It is just an assertion of a claim.
 It states that the issuer of this token was ZoneMinder, It was issued at (iat) Wednesday, 2019-05-15 17:19:12 UTC and will expire on (exp) Wednesday, 2019-05-15 18:19:12 UTC.
 This token claims to be owned by an admin and is an access token.
 If your token were to be stolen, this information is available to the person who stole it.
 Note that there are no sensitive details like passwords in this claim.

 However, that person will **not** have your secret key as part of this token and therefore, will NOT be able to create a new JWT token to get, say, a refresh token.
-They will however, be able to use your access token to access resources just like the auth hash above, till the access token expires (1hr).
+They will however, be able to use your access token to access resources just like the auth hash above, till the access token expires (2 hrs).
 To revoke this token, you don't need to disable the user.
 Go to ``Options->API`` and tap on "Revoke All Access Tokens".
 This will invalidate the token immediately (this option will invalidate all tokens for all users, and new ones will need to be generated).

 Over time, we will provide you with more fine grained access to these options.